 Just like having good physical health helps one to stay energetic, a stress-free mind is a room full of clarity.
-This helps the employees to excel both in their career and life.
+This helps the employees to excel both in their careers and in life.
 A healthy lifestyle is also a great stress management solution and helps the employees cope with stress smoothly.

-5. Encouraging No Work at Home Policy
+5. Encouraging No Work at Home Policy Post Work Hours

 6. Flexible Work Schedule

 Maintaining a good balance between work and life isn’t possible if there’s no personal time left after leaving work.
 In such a case, having a flexible work schedule becomes very important.
-Flexibility in work timings helps the employees lay equal focus on their own personal and social side of life as that of their work.
+Flexibility in work timings helps the employees lay equal focus on their own personal and social side of life like that of their work.

 7. Time Management

-8. Encourage Hobby
+8. Encourage Hobbies

-Every one of us has a hobby like reading a book, painting, photography, dancing, collecting old stamps and so on.
+Every one of us has a hobby like reading, painting, photography, dancing, collecting old stamps and so on.
 A good work-life balance is not only limited to giving importance to work and family.
 It’s also about giving importance to the things that one loves doing on a personal level.

 9. Encourage Work From Home